MehmetColaak/Colak-Notes/Kunstuni/2025 Summer Semester/Journal Club/Article Summarization.md

 	Although the multi-modal events determined by physical rules and usually has same position in physical world, it is possible to break this rules in virtual environments to have a control and optimization over object interaction in virtual environments.
 ### Experimentations

-	8 participant took part.
+	8 participants took part.
 For the audio-tactile content a hair shaving machine recorded with both microphone and an accellerometer.
 A loudspeaker array with nine loudspeakers was used to present the acoustic stimulus.
 Electrotactile stimulation was used to present the vibrations.
 The first experiment includes 2 phases, one audio stimulus directly ahaed of the subject and following another stimulus with a different position.
 In each run subject was asked to state whether second event lay to the right or to the left of the first.
 	In the second experiment same test was done with adding an electrotactile stimulation into test.
 Subjects were asked whether the position of the auditory event and the position of the tactile information coincide or not.
 ### Conclusion
 	Simultaneously presented electrotactile stimulation enlarges the localization blur and the tactile stimulation pulls the auditory source to the direction of its location.
 Audio-tactile interaction play an important role on the spatial orientation in virtual scenes.
 Therefore they should be taken into account in virtual reality applications.